Nation of Islam: White rule and antisemitic conspiracism

-For Elijah Muhammad, white Jews were regarded as part of the white race and thus not intrinsically worse than other whites.
-Instead, he suggested that Orthodox Jews, by following the laws set down by Moses, had raised themselves to a higher spiritual level than other whites.
-In later years, accusations of antisemitism were repeatedly made against both Farrakhan and his NOI.
+Elijah Muhammad suggested that Orthodox Jews, by following the laws set down by Moses, had raised themselves to a higher spiritual level than most white people.
+Subsequently, Farrakhan and his NOI have repeatedly been accused of antisemitism.
 Farrakhan promoted antisemitic tropes about a Jewish cabal controlling the US government, banking systems, universities, and entertainment sector.
 Elsewhere, Farrakhan called Judaism a "dirty religion", and described Adolf Hitler as a "very great man".

-Similarly, at a Kean College speech in 1993, NOI representative Khalid Abdul Muhammad referred to the "Jew-nited Nations" in "Jew York City" and stated that the Jewish people deserved Hitler.
-NOI spokespersons have made claims linking Jews to conspiracy theories about vaccines, with the NOI health minister Abdul Alim Muhammad accusing Jewish doctors of injecting blacks with AIDS, and NOI official Ishmael Muhammad claiming that Jews were receiving different COVID-19 vaccines from other people.
-The group has also espoused the claim that Jews were disproportionately responsible for the Atlantic slave trade, promoting these ideas in its anonymously authored book from 1991, The Secret Relationship Between Blacks and Jews.
+Other senior figures have also made antisemitic statements.
+NOI representative Khalid Abdul Muhammad referred to the "Jew-nited Nations" in "Jew York City", while NOI health minister Abdul Alim Muhammad accused Jewish doctors of injecting blacks with AIDS.
+The group has also espoused the claim that Jews were disproportionately responsible for the Atlantic slave trade, and has embraced an anti-Zionist position regarding Israel.